-The central theme of Quantitative Finance and Actuarial Science is risk management, which is nowadays usually based upon explicitly quantitative models.
-Investors apply risk management to weight risk against return, insurers apply it to limit their risks by calculating the appropriate premiums, and option traders balance their books by calculating the sensitivities of their positions with respect to the relevant risk factors.
+Investors weigh risks against returns; insurers limit their risks by calculating the appropriate premiums; option traders balance their books by calculating the sensitivities of their positions with respect to the relevant risk factors.

 The program consists of 60 Credits (ECTS), equivalent to 1680 hours of study, offered over two semesters.
 The first semester starts in September, with exams in December and January.
 The second semester runs from January to June, but is divided in two.
 From January to March, you will take varying courses.

 From April on, you will be able to focus on writing your Master’s thesis.

 Four courses should be selected from the following list of courses:

 Cluster B (12 ECTS)

 Two courses should be selected from the following list of courses:

 One course can be chosen from all TiSEM Master’s courses, provided that this course has no overlap with the courses mentioned in Clusters A and B above.
 This course has to be approved by the examination committee.